mikrono/tModLoaderWiki_kr_ko/Detouring-and-IL-Editing-using-HookEndpointManager.md

 ## Detouring

-If the method has more than 1-2 parameters, or `ref`, `out` or `in` parameters, add separate delegate for original method:
+If the method has more than 1-2 parameters, or any `ref`, `out` or `in` parameters, add separate delegate for original method:
 ```cs
 public class DetourManagerExample : Mod
 {